Judge: Companion of late gorilla Koko must go back to zoo

-CINCINNATI (AP) — A federal judge in San Francisco has ruled a male silverback gorilla loaned to a California group in 1991 as a possible mate for Koko, the gorilla who learned sign language, must be returned to a Cincinnati zoo.
+CINCINNATI (AP) — A male silverback gorilla loaned to a California group in 1991 as a possible mate for Koko, the gorilla who astounded the world by learning sign language, must be returned to a zoo in Cincinnati, a federal judge in San Francisco ruled Friday.

-District Judge Richard Seeborg’s ruling Friday says a 2015 agreement between the Cincinnati Zoo & Botanical Garden and Gorilla Foundation to return Ndume (nnn-DOO-may) after Koko’s death must be enforced.
+Judge Richard Seeborg’s ruling said the 2015 agreement between the Gorilla Foundation and the Cincinnati Zoo & Botanical Garden to return the 37-year-old Ndume (nuh-DOO’-mee) to Ohio after Koko’s death must be enforced despite the foundation’s claims that he would be harmed by the move.
 Koko died in June at age 46.

-The Cincinnati Zoo sued after the Gorilla Foundation reneged on the agreement claiming 37-year-old Ndume would be harmed by the move.
+Seeborg wrote there’s no legal basis to negate the agreement and that the two sides are expected to cooperate in arranging Ndume’s return to Cincinnati.

-Cincinnati Zoo spokeswoman Michelle Curley said Saturday the zoo looks forward to working with the Gorilla Foundation on Ndume’s return.
+“The Cincinnati Zoo is pleased that the court is enforcing the loan agreement as it is written,” Cincinnati Zoo spokeswoman Michelle Curley said in a statement.
+“We look forward to working with The Gorilla Foundation to transfer Ndume to Cincinnati safely as soon as possible, so that he can once again live with other gorillas.”

 Most Read Nation & World Stories